How to buy Cobre (CBE) shares

 The technical analysis gauge below displays real-time ratings for the timeframes you select.
 However, this is not a recommendation.
 It represents a technical analysis based on the most popular technical indicators: Moving Averages, Oscillators and Pivots.
 Finder might not concur and takes no responsibility.

 |3 months (2022-04-01)||-58.73%|

 We're not expecting Cobre to pay a dividend over the next 12 months.

-Cobre Limited engages in the exploration and evaluation of mineral properties in Australia.
-The company explores for copper, gold, silver, and zinc deposits.
-It holds 100% interest in the Perrinvale project covering an area of approximately 381 km2 of the Panhandle and Illaara Greenstone Belts in Western Australia; and an option to earn upto 80% interests in the Sandiman tenement covering an area of approximately 202 km2 located in Gascoyne Province, Australia.
+Cobre Limited engages in the exploration and evaluation of mineral properties.
+It explores for copper, gold, silver, and zinc deposits.
+The company holds 100% interest in the Perrinvale project covering an area of approximately 381 square kilometers of the Panhandle and Illaara Greenstone Belts in Western Australia; and an option to earn upto 80% interests in the Sandiman tenement covering an area of approximately 202 square kilometers located in Gascoyne Province, Australia.
+It also holds 49.99% interest in the Kalahari Copper Belt covering an area of approximately 8,100 square kilometers located in Botswana; and 18.5% interest in two exploration licenses covering an area of approximately 3,000 square kilometers.
 The company was incorporated in 2018 and is based in Sydney, Australia.

 Frequently asked questions